The 13 Laws To Grow Your Business Using Influencers

 Note the part where “nearly half of marketers in the USA plan to ramp up” their budgets for influencer campaigns in 2017.

-Okay, that’s cool, but why influencers and not some other strategy?
+But why influencers and not some other strategy?

 For starters they have their own audiences, create their own content and engage consumers in a way that most businesses can only dream about.